getreu/tp-note/doc/source/tp-note--manpage.md

 ---
 ```

-## New note based on a non-tp-note-file
+## New note based on a non Tp-Note file

 When '`<path>`' points to a file whose file-extension is other than '`.md`', a new
 note is created with a similar filename and a reference to the original file